Design principle 9:

 What?

-• Learning goals: the minimum proficiency level you want to achieve through a drill or course.
+• Challenge: the minimum proficiency level you want to achieve through a drill or course.
 It is a minimum percentage you want people to attain and retain.
 As soon as the proficiency level is about to drop below this percentage, Drillster will send a notification to prompt the person to start brushing up.
 Bear in mind that when exactly this happens is different for everyone.
 Drillster calculates the proficiency level for each person individually and sends individual notifications.

 • Tone of voice: the way you communicate with a target group.
 It is the tone you want to strike as a brand/company, which can be formal, informal, youthful, etc., but it can also be different for each target group.